 You can use these buttons to control your VST’s and tweak them to your liking.
 Some people like being able to do this on their keyboard rather than on their computer.

 It comes with free software including Ableton Live Lite and AIR Xpand!2.
-You will find that the nicer 61 key controllers come with keys that have aftertouch and this is one of them.
+You will find that the nicer 61 key instruments come with keys that have aftertouch and this is one of them.
 This is a huge plus to me as you can make some really cool things happen dynamically.

 Overall Thoughts On The Alesis VI 61